XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - See the id of all users/submissions/blogs
 - See the system directory
 - Clears the judging queue with a specified verdict
+- Use the console to change files online
+- Toggle Judger Status

 # Languages